LostKobrakai/Paginator/README.md

 # Paginator [![Build Status](https://travis-ci.org/LostKobrakai/Paginator.svg?branch=master)](https://travis-ci.org/LostKobrakai/Paginator)

+Paginate items from multiple sources.
 This is mostly meant to allow for multiple selectors to be paginated in processwire, but feel free to repurpose it to other use-cases.

 ```php
 include 'src/Paginator.php';